Happiness is to Mood as Rain is to Storm

 Final thoughts

 Happiness, when viewed through the lens of weather, is a natural, emergent phenomenon rather than a hard‑coded target.
-Consider this: the storm—our everyday stresses, anxieties, and challenges—remains an integral part of life.
+The storm—our everyday stresses, anxieties, and challenges—remains an integral part of life.
 Rather than seeing it as an enemy, we can learn to figure out its currents, recognizing that even the fiercest gale contains pockets of calm and that the rain it brings can nourish the soil of our souls.